joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/multidimensional-arrays.md

 You can access individual items on any of the task lists using the array access (`[]`) operator.
 The first set of brackets represents the day of the week, and the second set of brackets represents the task list for that day.
-For example, to retrieve the second task from Wednesday’s list, first use index 2 for Wednesday, and then use index 1 for the second task in the list.
+For example, to retrieve the second task from Wednesday's list, first use index 2 for Wednesday, and then use index 1 for the second task in the list.

     trace(masterTaskList[2][1]); // output: dentist

-To retrieve the first task from Sunday’s list, use index 6 for Sunday and index 0 for the first task on the list.
+To retrieve the first task from Sunday's list, use index 6 for Sunday and index 0 for the first task on the list.

     trace(masterTaskList[6][0]); // output: mow lawn